DanySK/course-laboratory-of-software-systems/slides/content/23-ddd-principles-and-application/_index.md

 A key problem within many Agile projects is that
 ## the deep thinking about design can be ignored to produce more features

-* Software designers coerced into adding features or functionalities due to time and budged pressures
+* Software designers coerced into adding features or functionalities due to time and budget pressures
     * (sometimes) the important aspect of the overall system design is left behind within security and interoperability aspects

 * Often, in the Agile Development Process, the code and related databases become the focus of attention